SyedMohammadAnas/Loan-Management/README.md

 5. Start the development server: `npm run dev`
 6. Open [http://localhost:3000](http://localhost:3000) in your browser

+## Deployment

+### Vercel Deployment

+This application is optimized for deployment on Vercel:

+1. Connect your GitHub repository to Vercel
+2. Set up the required environment variables in the Vercel dashboard
+3. Deploy from the main branch

+#### Handling ESLint Warnings

+The project includes configurations to prevent ESLint errors from failing the build:

+- ESLint warnings are ignored during builds using the `eslint.ignoreDuringBuilds: true` setting in `next.config.ts`
+- An `.eslintrc.json` file disables specific rules that might cause deployment issues
+- These settings ensure successful deployment while keeping the code quality tools available during development

+### Other Deployment Options

+To deploy to other platforms:

+1. Build the application: `npm run build`
+2. Start the production server: `npm run start`
+3. Ensure all environment variables are properly set up on your hosting platform

 ## Future Enhancements

 - Mobile application support